lcerdeira/Spyder/README.md

 ## Requirements
 ### Language and framework
 - Python 3+
-- Scrapy 2.4
+- Scrapy 2.5.0

 #### Main files
-- generate_file.py
-    - It is responsable for create directories and files saving csv and newick data.
 - collections.py
     - It is responsable for scraping csv data from form on each collection.
 - collections_from_link.py
     - It is responsable for scraping csv and newick data from each collection.

+#### Common files
+- generate_file.py
+    - It is responsable for create directories and files saving csv and newick data.
+- save_csv_file.py
+    - It is responsable for create csv files with data from collections.
+- save_nwk_file.py
+    - It is responsable for create newick file with tree from collections.
+- generate_author_id_year.py
+    - It is a function responsable for return a tuple with 3 params: author, id and year to create directory name.
+- mount_url.py
+    - It is a function responsable for return mounted url to scrap data from collection page.
+- organisms.py
+    - It is a constant to return a tuple of organism and its ids.
-### Server System Requirements (Snapshot or docker allowed)
+### Server System Requirements
 - Ubuntu Server
-- 16GB RAM Memory
+- 24GB Memory Ram or 16GB
 - 512GB Disk

 ## Used